Applying for Grants

 If your organisation would like to receive regular grants updates for specific projects and programs, please contact the Adelaide Electorate Office on (08) 8269 1838.

 Multicultural Grants Scheme - funding for projects that will develop and strengthen our multicultural communities, encourage cross-cultural awareness, and foster intercultural relationships, mutual respect, understanding and community unity.
+There are now four streams of Multicultural Grants.

 Office for Recreation and Sport - includes Active Club Program, Community Recreation & Sport Facilities Program, Sport and Recreation Development & Inclusion Program and others